tchayen/triangolatte/README.md

 ### Content

-- provide more examples (e.g. desktop OpenGL usage, mobile app, live rendering pipeline, other unusual use cases...)
+- provide more examples (e.g. mobile app, live rendering pipeline, other unusual use cases...)
 - add benchmarks with comparison to libraries in other languages